 2.6 BLINDING

-Misoprostol tablets and the inactive tablets (placebo) were manufactured by a hospital’s pharmacist.
+Misoprostol tablets and the inactive tablets (placebo) were manufactured by a hospital’s pharmacist.?
 The placebo tablets contained a starch base only, while the active tablets contained 200 ug of misoprostol each.

 Both the active and inactive tablets had the same size, colour and smell.
 The misoprostol tablets and placebo tablets were packed in envelopes, which were sealed and labelled by the pharmacist.

-Each envelope packed by the pharmacist contained three (3) active tablets (containing misoprostol) or three (3) placebo tablets.
+Each envelope packed by the pharmacist contained three (3) active tablets (containing misoprostol) or three (3) placebo tablets. ?

 Only the circulating theatre nurses held the randomization lists until the end of the trial.
 Their sole activity was to allocate participants to their randomly picked study groups.